 The Young Agrarians, a British Columbia-based initiative focused on “growing farmers and food lovers in Canada” has recently launched an online farmer resource map.

-Located at youngagrarians.org/umap, the resource map, or UMAP, acts as an online hub to connect and engage young farmers and food advocates by highlighting a diverse array of projects across British Columbia.
-It pulls together 11 different search categories of information into one mapping platform with a focus on certified or uncertified organics and farmers in start-up.
+Located at maps.youngagrarians.org, the resource map, or UMAP, acts as an online hub to connect and engage young farmers by highlighting a diverse array of farms, organizations and resources across British Columbia.
+It pulls together 13 different search categories of information into one mapping platform with a focus on certified or uncertified organics and farmers in start-up.

-The UMAP form is for people of all ages to add their farms, seed suppliers, favourite publications and more.
-The map features event and farm listings from the growing Young Agrarians community – as well as markets, organizations, blogs, government resources, and more.
+The UMAP is for people of all ages to add their farms, seed suppliers, favourite publications and more.
+The map features event and farm listings from the growing Young Agrarians community – as well as markets, organizations, blogs, infrastructure, business and government resources.
 Community members are invited to navigate the map by browsing through categories such as “Market”, “Seed” or “Land”, or to search British Columbia via bioregion or keyword.
-Young Agrarians invites anyone in the sector to submit a listing to the UMAP through a simple, two-minute process at youngagrarians.org/umap.
+Young Agrarians invites anyone in the sector to submit a listing to the UMAP and share resources that are useful to you.
+Click on the UMAP button and fill out the form through a simple, two-minute process at youngagrarians.org/umap.

 Organic Week Proclamation